jamiebrynes7/obsidian-todoist-plugin/README.md

 ## Inputs

+The query is defined in YAML and accepts the following keys:

 | Name          | Required | Description                                                                                                                                            | Type     | Default |
 | ------------- | :------: | ------------------------------------------------------------------------------------------------------------------------------------------------------ | -------- | ------- |
 | `name`        |    ✓     | The title for the materialized query.
 You can use the `{task_count}` template which will be replaced by the number of tasks returned by the query.     | string   |         |